Az-otrope/Leads-X-Education-leads-to-customers-conversion/README.md

 We can see that X Education utilized paid search engines, paid social and even traditional print media.
 Most converted leads are acquired through its main website where the user **fills out a form** and from **past referrals**.
 The two primary audiences are **working professionals** and the unemployed, in which the professionals exhibit a significantly high rate of conversion

 **Interactive Communication**
-After the acquisition, the sale team can focus on nurturing leads by starting emails and message campaigns.
+After the acquisition, the sales team can focus on nurturing leads by starting emails and message campaigns.

 ![time](img/time_spent.JPG)<br>
 Figure 4.
 Leads who spent more time on X Education websites are more likely to become customers regardless of their visit frequency and page views.
 Legends: 1 — Converted, 0 — Not converted

 ![activity](img/last_activity.JPG)<br>
 Figure 5.
-Last activity performed by leads
+The last activity performed by leads

-The data suggests that the total time leads spent on X Education's website highly correlates with the conversion and the audience engages better on SMS and email communication.
+The data suggests that the total time leads spent on X Education's website highly correlates with the conversion and the audience engages better in SMS and email communication.
 Therefore, a campaign on improving the website content, users' experience, and strategic communication can boost the conversion rate.

 ## Model Building <a name="Model"></a>
 A logistic regression model was chosen to train on the given dataset.
 Since the dataset is highly imbalanced in which there is more label 0 than 1, a precision-recall curve was used to determine the optimal threshold for the classifier.

 ![threshold](img/precison-recall.png)<br>
 Figure 6.
-Precision-recall vs Threshold chart
+Precision-recall vs. Threshold chart

 The optimal threshold is the point that results in the best balance of precision and recall.
 This is the same as optimizing the F-score.
 The **best threshold is 0.33** where the *precision is 0.85* and *recall is 0.75*